 The Elk Creek trailhead is located on Runkle Road.
 The easiest route to get there is I-90, via the northern portion of Vanocker Canyon Road, south of Sturgis.
 The turnoff for Runkle Road is almost seven miles to the south of I-90.
 You can also reach the trailhead from Sturgis Road to the east, though the route to get there is longer and will likely require a high-clearance, 4WD vehicle.

 What will you see when traveling on this portion of the Centennial Trail?

 This trail is quite lovely.
 It offers numerous vantage points of sprawling valleys in the Black Hills.
-It also provides access to a number of local summits which give you expansive views of the surrounding area.
-In summer, you will notice the lighter, spring-green color of the aspen trees contrasting against the darker, forest-green of the ponderosa pines.
+It also provides access to several local summits which give you expansive views of the surrounding area.
+In summer, you will notice the lighter, spring-green color of the aspen trees contrasting against the darker, forest green of the ponderosa pines.
 In the fall, the contrast is even more noticeable when the aspens turn a bright yellow.

 The trail traverses the northern portion of the Black Hills National Forest which features a wetter climate than the southern part.
 This allows for more lush and varied vegetation.
 Mr. Trekker says the scene reminds him of his childhood days in New England.